RozitaTeymourzadeh/waferImage2waferMap/README.md

-Side Project - Wafer Image to Wafer Map Converter
+# Wafer Image to Wafer Map Converter
 =======================================
 ## waferImage2waferMap
 waferImage2wafermap repository converts the image of wafer semiconductor into the wafer map to be used in a factory line.